Sumbul Siddiqui: Second term (2022–2023)

 In January 2022, she partnered with Lesley University and Cambridge Public Schools to launch an Early College pilot.

 In March 2022, Siddiqui hosted a Women's History Month art contest and collected art from residents.

 In April 2022, Siddiqui hosted an Iftar that brought together hundreds of people.

 Siddiqui organized the second annual Bike Bonanza and had residents bike in protected bike lanes around the city and stop by to support local business along the way.
 She always worked with the Department of Public Works and planted a cherry blossom tree at the Baldwin School with the 1st graders.
 Siddiqui also appointed a climate crisis working group that provided a report that highlights climate actions and goals.

 In May 2022, she hosted a Yoga on the Lawn day in honor of Mental Health Awareness Month.
 Mayor Siddiqui also provided five people with a year-subscription of Headspace.

 In June 2022, she created a Universal Pre-K Ad-Hoc consisting of City staff, School Committee Members, City Councillors and staff from the Office of Early Childhood Education to push forward the Cambridge Preschool Program (CPP).
 CPP is a publicly funded program that will provide free school-day, school-year preschool to every 4-year-old and some 3-year-olds living in Cambridge by September 2024.

 In June 2022, she sponsored the first ever Juneteenth Parade in collaboration with the Cambridge Families of Color Coalition.

 In October 2022, she hosted a citywide Diwali event that featured performances from local artists.

 In December 2022, she raised $50,000 in gift cards from the community and local businesses to distribute to residents.
 She also advocated to provide a $75 gift card to anyone that got their COVID booster.

 In February 2023, Siddiqui celebrated International Mother Language Day by collecting 65 poems in different languages from Cambridge residents.
-She also collected 1,045 donated wool socks for unhoused residents that were distributed through CASPAR.
+She also collected 1,045 donated wool socks for homeless residents that were distributed through CASPAR.
 She also hosted a free ice skate at the Canal District rink for all residents.